na/django-metatags/README.rst

 Django Html Metatags
 ====================

-A novel django app which provides the ability to attach metatags to an object
+A django app which provides the ability to attach metatags to an object through a generic foreign key.